ericmdantas/ng-xtorage/README.md

 # ng-xtorage

-Web Storage made simple (sessionStorage & localStorage).
+Web Storage made simple and more powerful (sessionStorage & localStorage).

 # what?